Digital-Preservation-Finland/file-scraper/README.rst

     scraper check-xml-schematron-features [OPTIONS] FILENAME

 Where options are options for XML and schematron validation.
+Note that XML Schematron's verbose must used as schematron-verbose, since there is a naming conflict.
+In addition, CLI options must be specified in kebab-case.

 File type detection without full scraping
 -----------------------------------------